semacu/2022-intro-command-line/README.md

 Thank you for your attention! :smile:

-If you are interested to continue learning more about the command line and would like to try searching and writing for loops in fastq files presented here, check out lecture 4 of the [Introduction to the Command Line for Genomics by The Carpentries](https://datacarpentry.org/shell-genomics/04-redirection/index.html).
+As a bonus to continue learning about the command line at your own pace if you are interested: try the advanced searching of sequences in the fastq files and the writing of `for` loops in lecture 4 of the [Introduction to the Command Line for Genomics by The Carpentries](https://datacarpentry.org/shell-genomics/04-redirection/index.html).

 Have fun!